swuecho/chat_effect/README.md

 Basic LLM workflow with tracing and visualization.
 The converstation to LLM is add to `chat` database.

 the workflow is written using TS(with Effect).
-The UI is from Grafana with Tempoz(Traceing part) and Chat (converation display)
+The UI is from Grafana with Tempo(tracing) and Chat (converation display)

 ![image](https://github.com/swuecho/chat_effect/assets/666683/aee981a5-a289-4b51-ae82-be0d1d5dea64)